alanxue1/smartcart/README.md

 ## 🙏 Acknowledgments

-- Big thanks to Kimberly Luu at Mappedin for the API subscription
+- Thanks to Google Gemini Pro API for the AI categorization capabilities
 - Other inspirations

 ## 📞 Contact